Marcus-Sarcina/sarcina_ml_strategy/README.md

 > This means barriers to entry for a gig app developer are drastically reduced, since building on top of Sarcina provides payment integration, session management, transactional data persistence, user identity management, fraud detection, peer-to-peer networking, and infrastructure hosting at no cost or effort to the developer.
 All that remains for a developer to do is to analyse some particular job or business function and create the interface and default business rules which will effectively "gigify" it.

-> Workers meanwhile can use any Sarcina-based app with a single sign on and persistent identity, secure in the knowledge that they are accumulating experience and reputational credit which will enhance their employment prospects in the future.
+> Workers, meanwhile, may use any Sarcina-based app with a single sign on and persistent identity, secure in the knowledge that they are accumulating experience and reputational credit which will enhance their employment prospects in the future.

 #### **Problem 4: *Administrative Bloat***
 #### **Problem:**